 - Who do I want to connect with?

 - What are my main goals/aims from this attending this networking event?

 These questions might be requested by your company, so it is important you know the answers.

 Networking Tip #3: Research the location and venue

 It is always nice to have peace of mind before any event – that’s why it helps to research the location before you attend.
 Not only does this mean you can plan your journey if you are making your own way there, it means you have an understanding of what your surroundings will look like, therefore putting you at ease.

 If the venue is abroad then, most likely, travel plans have been arranged by event organisers.
 However, even then it would be worth researching the local area to see what you can do in your free time and of course, make conversation about the local area!

 It is important to socialise with the organisers of the networking event on their social media platforms.
 This will help form and build relationships and this will lead to potential invitations for future events.

 This is also a great way to represent your company in a positive light.
 It will show the organisers that you have a genuine interest in their event!

-Networking Tip #5: Remember everyone is human, just speak to them and keep it genuine!
+Networking Tip #5: everyone is human – keep it genuine!